-8 Succession Parallels With the Murdoch Family Too Wild to Ignore
+9 Succession Parallels With the Murdoch Family Too Wild to Ignore

 The Succession creator added: “Lots of real-life moguls.
 We collected a myriad of these kinds of relationships that we knew about.
 And then like all creative people, you raid a surprising range of relationships that you’ve known from your own life.
 So, lots and lots of places.”

 But still, the similarities persist.
-As you click through the examples below, please be warned that they contain many Succession Season 4 spoilers.
+As you click through the examples below, please be warned that they contain many Succession spoilers.

 Share: